kredati/cin2999f19/syllabus.md

 Homework due:
 * Select and upload a term paper from year 1 of the PhD to work with this term.

-#### Week 3, September 24: The career, the job, the program, the next step
+#### Week 3, September 24: The career, the job, the program, the next steps
 Reading due:
+* Bolker, _Writing Your Dissertation_, ch.
+2, “Choosing and Advisor and a Committee”
 * Karen Kelsky, “Where are the Jobs?
-Institution Types and Ranks,” from _The Professor is In_
+Institution Types and Ranks,” “Best Advisors, Worst Advisors,” and “A Good Advisor is Not Nice” from _The Professor is In_
 * 2018 film studies jobs wiki
 * CSI PhD Handbook
 * Reverse timeline